• Recipes

 Bread

-• Use a medium or large bowl and add flour.
-Flatten the flour and Indent the middle.
+• Use a medium or large bowl and add flour, sugar, dry yeast, salt, and the room temperature butter.
+Mix well.

-• Mix by folding everything until you can lift up the dough.
+• Grab the dough and put on a kitchen counter or a cutting board.
+Kneed until there is no more flour left.
+Mix by folding everything until you can lift up the dough.

 • Tap the dough in the bowl for 5 minutes.
 It's ready if the dough barely sticks in the bowl.